-Connectivity Development provides publicly accessible pedestrian and cycling connections: through the Brisbane Showgrounds between O'Connell Terrace and Gregory Terrace between King street and Alexandria Street iii. between Anderson Street and Costin Street iv. between Water Street and Gregory Terrace, and v. between Diggles Close and Bowen Bridge Road.
-The precinct will accommodate key upgrades to the street network as follows: widening of O'Connell Terrace to accommodate two lanes of vehicular traffic and separated cycle way, and ii. widening of Brookes Street to accommodate upgraded footpaths, separated cycle way.
-New controlled intersections at: Tufton Street and O'Connell Terrace, and King Street and St Pauls Terrace.
-Public Upgrades to the Exhibition Railway Station and associated railway corridor are transport delivered as part of the Cross River Rail project.
+Connectivity Development provides publicly accessible cross block links providing pedestrian connections: i. through the Brisbane Showgrounds between O'Connell Terrace and Gregory Terrace ii. through the Brisbane Showgrounds between Exhibition Railway Station and Bowen Bridge Road iii. between King street and Alexandria Street iv. between Anderson Street and Costin Street near and linking to Carriage Street v. between Water Street and Gregory Terrace, and vi. between Diggles Close and Bowen Bridge Road.
+The precinct will accommodate key upgrades to the street network as follows: i. widening of O'Connell Terrace to accommodate two lanes of vehicular traffic and separated cycle way, and widening of Brookes Street to accommodate upgraded footpaths, separated cycle way.
+New controlled intersections at: i.
+Tufton Street and O'Connell Terrace, and ii.
+King Street and St Pauls Terrace.
+Public transport Upgrades to the Exhibition Railway Station and associated railway corridor are delivered as part of the Cross River Rail project.
 Access to Exhibition Railway Station will be clearly signed and identifiable to visitors on O'Connell Terrace, Gregory Terrace, Brookes Street and Bowen Bridge Road.
-A rail and bus interchange is located adjacent to the Exhibition Railway Station access point on O'Connell Terrace.

-for pedestrian movements to the Old Museum.
+A bus stop is located adjacent to the Exhibition Railway Station access point on O'Connell Terrace.
+Providing a rail and bus interchange function.
+Upgrades to the Exhibition Railway Station include improved platform access for pedestrian movements to the Old Museum.